coding4beginner/Tutorial_Create-responsible-layout-with-header-footer-and-sidebar/README.md

 Create a responsive Layout with common header and footer part.

-Using one hmtl file for header and footter, these are dynamically insert in eery page by javascript.
+Using one hmtl file for header and footer, these are dynamically insert in every page by javascript.

 ![Layout](doc/logo.png)